turingschool/front-end-curriculum/lessons/module-1/git-and-github-part1.md

 ## Vocab

-- `Version Control System` A category of tool for managing the code you write
+- `Version Control System (VCS)` A tool that keeps track of the differences in code bases at different points in time
-- `Git` A specific tool for managing the code you write
-- `GitHub` A service / website that helps make using Git a little easier by hosting repositories.
-Not the same thing as Git
+- `Git` The most commonly used VCS
+- `GitHub` A service/website that allows people to host git repositories online
 - `Repository` A collection of code managed by git.
 Tends to be the folder your source files are in
 - `Commit` A snapshot of what your code looked like at a particular time
-- `Branch` A list of commits, one after another, one based on the next
+- `Staging Area` Where staged files live
 - `Working Area` Where unstaged files live.
 Untracked files are not in the working area
-- `Staging Area` Where staged files live
 - `Untracked Files` Files that are not managed by Git

 ## Git